-Some reasons for developing and certifying the components above first include-
+Some reasons for developing and certifying the components above first include:

-- 1. Unlike components like an accessible ballot-marking device (BMD) and precinct-based scanner, there is a workable strategy of gradually phasing in the above components alongside, and eventually to replace, the corresponding components of the proprietary interim system.
-This can be done as the components are completed and in particular even before the full open source system is done. - The components above would be enough to have all vote-by-mail (VBM) ballots be scanned, tabulated, and audited wholly by open-source components.
-In the November 2016 election, VBM ballots accounted for more than 63% of all ballots, so this would account for well over half of all ballots, and likely at much less than half the cost of developing and certifying the full open source system. - 3.
+- The components above would be enough to have all vote-by-mail (VBM) ballots be scanned, tabulated, and audited wholly by open-source components.
+In the November 2016 election, VBM ballots accounted for more than 63% of all ballots, so this would account for well over half of all ballots, and likely at much less than half the cost of developing and certifying the full open source system. - 2.
 The components above should be simpler and cheaper to deploy because significantly fewer are needed.
 They only need to be deployed centrally (e.g. on the order of six scanners rather than on the order of 600 for approximately 600 precincts).
-In addition, they will be deployed in more controlled conditions (City Hall) with more highly-trained staff, rather than in neighborhood garages, for example, with poll-workers having less training. - 4.
+In addition, they will be deployed in more controlled conditions (City Hall) with more highly-trained staff, rather than in neighborhood garages, for example, with poll-workers having less training. - 3.
 The software needed for central scanners offers many options for incremental rollout and uses, which gives San Francisco more opportunities to build confidence and become more comfortable with the system.
-This includes things like (1) letting the public use the open source software to "tabulate" the ballots themselves using published digital ballot pictures, and (2) using the open source software in parallel to "check" the results of the interim system. - 5.
+This includes things like (a) letting the public use the open source software to "tabulate" the ballots themselves using published digital ballot pictures, and (b) using the open source software in parallel to "check" the results of the interim system. - 4.
 Starting with the simpler hardware component of a central scanner will let San Francisco start acquiring familiarity with voting system hardware and what that entails before investing funds in the development of hardware with more requirements.
-This is also in line with an agile approach.
+This is also in line with an agile approach. - 5.
+There is a workable strategy of gradually phasing in the above components, unlike with an accessible ballot-marking device (BMD) and precinct-based scanner.
+The above components can be phased in alongside, and eventually replace, the corresponding components of the proprietary interim system.
+This can be done as the components are completed and in particular even before the full open source system is done.